This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Heartland Sheds can be built either as a do-it-yourself project or professionally installed.
 So, if you’re handy and have some free time, maybe you could install your own Heartland Shed over the course of a few weekends.

-Pricing varies from model to model between Tuff Shed and Heartland Sheds.
-It seemed to me that the price of a Tuff Shed installed was about 30% more than an equivalent Heartland Shed bought as a DIY kit.
+Pricing varies from model to model between Tuff Shed Home Depot and Heartland Shed Lowes.
+It seems to me that the price of a Tuff Shed installed was about 30% more than an equivalent Heartland Shed bought as a DIY kit.
 (Don’t forget, you also have to buy the roof shingles for the Heartland Shed separately.
 However, buying shingles for your Heartland Shed isn’t necessarily expensive.)

 If you want a fun do-it-yourself project, you can probably build a Heartland Shed for a lot less money than the cost of buying a Tuff Shed and having it installed.